sammuelyee/docs/cartodb-platform.md

   {% endfor %}
 </ul>

-The combination of these APIs gives you a powerful geospatial engine for your applications.
-Discover methods and functions of these APIs in the following sections or head to the [Advanced analysis]({{ '/tips-and-tricks.html#advanced-analysis' | prepend: site.baseurl }}) section, which talks about sophisticated queries for analysis on data management.
+The CartoDB Platform APIs, in collaboration with the CartoDB Editor, allows you to build a powerful geospatial engine for your map visualization.
+View the [Advanced analysis]({{ '/tips-and-tricks.html#advanced-analysis' | prepend: site.baseurl }}) Tips & Tricks, which contain some sophisticated examples of data management queries.

-If you have any questions using these APIs or using CartoDB in general, you can always send a message to our [support service]({{ '/docs#support' | prepend: site.cartodb-baseurl }}).
+Contact [Sales](mailto:sales@cartodb.com) if you would like more information about using these APIs.